 All children and young people will have the opportunity to make their views known about decisions that affect them.
-Children and young people's views should be taken into account and recorded through the Child's Assessment and Plan.
+Children and young people's views should be considered and recorded through their child's Plan.
 They will be encouraged to take part in any meeting where people are discussing them.
 They will help to set their own targets and to review these.